 - Witness the great Zebra migration in the Makgadikgadi pan in Botswana

-- Experience the second largest wildebeest migration in the Liuwa Plain in Zambia
+- Experience the second largest wildebeest migration in Liuwa in Zambia

 - Try out astro photography in the Sossusvlei Desert Lodge